London Property Finder, applied machine learning

 Result

-Stack: Python, XGBoost, Optuna, quantile regression, geospatial analysis and a stacked meta-learner architecture.
+Stack: Python, XGBoost, Optuna, geospatial analysis, leakage-free feature engineering and a Land-Registry comparables engine.